All Episodes

 But part of the reason was they had good candidates who were very positive and who did exactly what you just did.

-They they outlined a better America that was based on the kind of positive things that can be done as opposed to what we're now having.
+They outlined a better America that was based on the kind of positive things that can be done as opposed to what we're now having.

-The the Democrats do to us.
+The Democrats do things to us.

 We want to do things for us.